Implications of zero-growth economics analysed with an agent-based model: Methodology Modelling

-Figure \ref{fig:ontology} gives a visual representation of the model and how the agents interact with one another through financial flows.
-In summary, households work at either C-firms or K-firms and are paid a wage for their work each period, they put any savings at banks as deposits and receive interest from the bank.
+Fig.~\ref{figure_1} gives a visual representation of the model and how the agents interact with one another through financial flows.
+In summary, households work at either C-firms or K-firms and are paid a wage for their work each period; they put any savings at banks as deposits, and receive interest from the bank.
 Households also consume consumption goods from C-firms using their wage from employment and/or their deposits at the bank.
 C-firms invest in new capital from K-firms using their internal finance and loans from banks.
 Additionally, both C-firms and K-firms also seek external finance from banks if their wage bill exceeds internal finance capabilities.
 Firms use an amortisation schedule to pay down both the interest and principal of the loan.
 Furthermore, banks pay interest to firms and households for any deposits they hold at banks.
+Additionally, each period is assumed to correspond to a quarter of a year, where the sequence of events that occur during each time period is given below.

+To initialise the PG-DYNAMIN model we create a stylised macroeconomic balanced growth version of the model, following methodology from \cite{caiani2016benchmark_model}.
+In balanced growth, it is assumed that the economy grows at real rate $g$ (average labour productivity) and there is a constant inflation rate $g_P$, thus, a nominal growth rate $g_N=g+g_P$.
+Therefore, all real stocks must grow at rate $g$ and all nominal stocks must grow at rate $g_N$ in balanced growth.
+This model can be then be solved to produce initial values for the stocks of households, firms, and banks, see \ref{app:balanced_growth} for details of the balanced growth model and \ref{app:initial_values} for the derived initial values.

-\subsection{Sequence of Events}
+\subsection{Sequence of events}